EPOCHS VI: The Size and Shape Evolution of Galaxies since z ~ 8 with JWST Observations: Sample Selection

 \section{Sample Selection}

 We select massive galaxies with stellar masses \logm $>$ 9.5, and then make further selections based on the goodness of fit achieved by \galfit\ for each object.
 We do not make selections based on the $\chi^{2}_{\nu}$ obtained, which is only used by \galfit\ to determine when it has reached the best fit.
-Instead, we make our own selections based on the output parameters and the residual flux fraction (RFF).
+The $\chi^{2}_{\nu}$ is provided for the fit as a whole, so in cases where multiple objects are modelled simultaneously, this is not a measure of the goodness-of-fit for only the target object.
+Instead, we make our own selections based on the output parameters and the residual flux fraction (RFF), which we discuss in the following sections.